dbarsamian/conscriptor/README.md

 ### Features

-- Live offline preview styled with [GitHub's CSS](https://github.com/sindresorhus/github-markdown-css) so you can see what your document looks like in real-time.
+- Live preview styled with [GitHub's CSS](https://github.com/sindresorhus/github-markdown-css) so you can see what your document looks like in real-time.
 - **Syntax highlighting** to make styling **stand out**.
 - Customizable toolbar with quick access to common syntax to make editing approachable.
 - Keyboard shortcuts for common syntax to make editing quicker.
 - Insert tables pre-populated with placeholders to make writing tables quicker.
 - Inline HTML tags for adding in custom elements.
+- Templates to get you started quickly.

 ### Planned Additions